 Finding a PhD has never been this easy – search for a PhD by keyword, location or academic area of interest.

 The programme of study is naturally divided into two parts, the first for your Masters studies and the second for your PhD studies.

 Your Masters studies will usually be divided into 180 module credits, half of which will focus on taught components and the other half on research components.

 The modules will be tailored to your course, but they will include a variation of:

 - Subject-specific module – You choose one or two modules from a predefined list of topics within your subject area.
 Your selection should reflect the research area you want your PhD to focus on.

 - English and Communication – Academic language and communication skills will be taught to prepare you for the ‘writing-up’ phase of your doctorate.
-This will include learning how to critically evaluate research sources, write abstracts, literature reviews and conclusions, communicate in lab-based environments and present to audiences.
+A common misconception is that this module is similar to the English language requirement tests required to apply to a iPhD.
+In reality, the module will focus on learning how to critically evaluate research sources, write abstracts, literature reviews and conclusions, communicate in lab-based environments and present to audiences.

 - Research Techniques – You’ll receive in-depth training to familiarise you with the different research methods and analytical techniques available to modern researchers.

 - Research Proposal Development – You’ll work with your intended PhD supervisor to prepare a research proposal for your three-year PhD research project.